Themothalex/AC215-Paper-with-Data/workflow/rag/README.md

-## This Container embedding do the following
+## This Container rag do the following

 1. embed all the files of extracted features
 2. embed the query and calculate the similarity between the query and files in the database